jlberbesi/JS-GROUP-CAPSTONE-PROJECT/README.md

 ### Tech Stack <a name="tech-stack"></a>

-- HTML
+- HTML.
-- CSS
+- CSS.
-- JAVASCRIPT
+- JAVASCRIPT.

 </a>